learningOrchestra/mlToolKits/docs/database_api.md

 * fields - column names from inserted file
 * filename - name to file identification
-* finished - flag used to indicate if asyncronous processing from file downloader is finished
+* finished - flag used to indicate if asynchronous processing from file downloader is finished
 * time_created - creation time of file
 * url - url used to file download